SoftwareHeritage/swh-docs/docs/devel/roadmap/roadmap-2025.rst

 **Description**

-Collect CVE metadata from relevant external data sources, map it to Software Heritage data model and link CVEs to relevant revisions (introducing and fixing revisions).
+Collect CVE metadata from relevant external data sources, map it to the Software Heritage data model and link CVEs to relevant revisions (introducing and fixing revisions).

 **Includes work**